Skip to Main Content

 La Farge, Oliver (1901-1963)

-La Farge was an anthropologist who became familar with the Southwest through his fieldwork.
+La Farge was an anthropologist who became familiar with the Southwest through his fieldwork.
 He won a Pulitzer Prize in 1930 for the novel Laughing Boy, about a Navajo silversmith.
 He moved to Santa Fe in 1946, and wrote for the New Mexican.

 McKenna, James A. (1851-1941)